Aashvin/hand-tracking-robot-control/README.md

 ### Kinova Robots

-Open two terminals or tabs and source yout catkin workspace in both (include both the Kinova Robot packages and HTRC packages):
+Open two terminals or tabs and source your catkin workspace in both (include both the Kinova Robot packages and HTRC packages):
 `source <path-to-catkin_ws>/devel/setup.bash`

 The below robot types are supported by HTRC: